sjaehn/BJumblr/README.md

 ### Pattern size

-Defines the total pattern size (= number of steps, = number of rows).
+Defines the total pattern size (= number of steps, = number of columns).
 You can choose between predefined pattern sizes from 2 to 32 steps.
 Alternatively, you can enter any value between 2 and 32 in a host provided generic GUI.

+## What's new

+* Pattern orientation changed (progression from bottom to top)

+## TODO
+* External transport control

 ## Links